EvelynPloetz/Deep-LASI/docs/source/documentation.rst

 --------------------------------------------------------------------
 ..
 Contains section on Processing single molecule data ..

+..  _opening:
 Processing Single-Molecule Data
 -------------
 .. include:: docu/opening.rst

 Main-GUI
 ~~~~~~~~~~~~~~~~~
 Data-analysis with *Deep-LASI* involves consecutive working steps (:numref:`main-workflow`), which are accommodated in six different sub-GUIs.
 The Starting-GUI incorporates single molecule data at different levels.
 First of all, it reads movies from emCCD or sCMOS cameras, as usually acquired using a wide-field total internal reflection fluorescence (TIRF) microscope and maps corresponding pixels between camera onto each other (see section on  :ref:`mapping`).
-Next, it extracts the intensity information of single and co-localizing molecules depending on the excitation scheme and assay and saves the extracted traces afterwards, as described in more details in section :ref:`extraction`.
+Next, it extracts the intensity information of single and co-localizing molecules depending on the excitation scheme and assay and saves the extracted traces afterwards, as described in more details in section :ref:`extraction2`.
 For already recorded intensity time traces from confocal microscopy and localization microscopy, *Deep-LASI* imports the trajectories as formerly saved without additional correction.
 Equally, already extracted traces can be loaded into *Deep-LASI* for further data analysis.

 .. figure:: ./../figures/documents/Fig_5_Main_GUIs-Flow.png
    :width: 800